WHO WE ARE

 We do our work primarily through public policy advocacy, energy stewardship guidance, worship resources, awareness-raising, and education, and we are particularly aware of the disproportionately severe impact of climate change on poor communities and communities of color.
 Ultimately, we envision a world that echoes God's love for creation, is engaging in a racially and economically just transition from fossil fuels to renewable energy, and is helping communities to adapt to the impacts of climate change and live well in spite of them.

 Here in the Eastern US region, our organizer is Allen Drew.
 He has a BA in biology from Harvard University, an MDiv from Westminster Seminary in Glenside, PA, is a member of the Climate Reality Project's leadership corps, and is an ordained pastor in the CRCNA.
 He lives in the Mt.
 Airy neighborhood of NW Philadelphia and is a member of Spirit and Truth Fellowship in Hunting Park.
-He is passionate about the climate crisis, about the faith community's engagement in it, and about how climate action comes together with justice for low income communities.
+He is passionate about the climate crisis, about the faith community's engagement in it, and about how climate action can come together with justice for low income communities.
 Reach out if you want to connect - he loves meeting new people and connecting them with what we're doing.

 WHAT WE DO